liuwuliuyun/tf-mcp-server/docs/tflint-integration.md

 ## Overview

 TFLint is a Terraform static analysis tool that finds possible errors (like invalid instance types), warns about deprecated syntax, and enforces best practices.
-This integration provides two main ways to run TFLint analysis:

-1. **Raw HCL Content Analysis** - Analyze Terraform code directly from strings
-2. **Workspace Folder Analysis** - Analyze existing Terraform projects in directories
+The Azure Terraform MCP Server runs TFLint against Terraform workspaces that you provide on disk.

 ## Prerequisites